florinbarbisch/npr-mc1-text-classification/REPORT.md

 | BERTweet       | 154                | 148                 |
 | CNN            | 161                | 170                 |

+Across the four models evaluated, the TF-IDF SVM outperformed others in terms of accuracy, boasting an impressive 80.69%.
+It also yielded the highest precision; however, all models showed comparable recall rates, with BERTweet leading slightly at 77.16%.
+When it came to the F1 Score, which balances precision and recall, TF-IDF SVM maintained its superiority with 74.36%, followed closely by BERTweet.

+In terms of errors, the TF-IDF SVM model demonstrated a notable advantage in minimizing first-degree errors, with only 60 misclassifications of non-disaster tweets as disaster tweets.
+Interestingly, BERTweet and CNN grappled with a higher number of first-degree errors, possibly indicating a tendency toward higher recall at the cost of precision.

+BERTweet, while excelling in recall, manifested a balanced error profile with relatively equal first and second-degree errors.
+This suggests an equilibrium between the types of misclassifications, which may reduce bias towards either class.

+On the other hand, CNN experienced the highest number of second-degree errors, which implies that it was more conservative in predicting the disaster class and consequently mislabelled a notable number of disaster tweets as non-disaster.

+Overall, while each model has its strengths, the TF-IDF SVM emerged as the most robust, with the highest accuracy and F1 Score, coupled with the lowest first-degree error count, revealing a strong capacity for balanced classification in this dataset.

 #### Qualitative Results
 | tweet | label | BERTweet | HGBC | SVM | CNN |